MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 In the last few years I have discovered that there are software development teams spread across the world that are doing amazing things.

-Some of the things I seen in different teams in different organizations over the last few years include:
+Some of the things I seen across these teams include:

-- teams that have been able to intentionally create amazing team culture.
+- teams that intentionally create team culture.
-- teams that have done unique things to represent the work they do collaboratively.
+- unique ways to represent collaborative work.
-- teams that have deep technical skills developed through mentorship or intentional learning.
+- advanced mentoring and intentional learning.
-- teams that have raised the level of collaboration by pushing the boundaries of mobbing.
+- pushing the boundaries of mobbing.
-- teams that have figured out how to hire properly.

 The challenge I see is that it is all disconnected - there are pockets of brilliance, but very little connecting these islands.
 We need to fix that!